mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 - Tools->Board->Arduino Leonardo

   In Arduino IDE you have to select board.
-On my case some reason "Arduino Leonardo" selections works better than "Arduino/Genuino Micro".
+In my case some reason "Arduino Leonardo" selections works better than "Arduino/Genuino Micro".
 With Leonardo-setting RX and TX leds are normally off and blinks when data is transfered to/from USB.
 With Micro-setting LED's are normally on and they blinks to off when data is transferring.

 - Tools->Port->COMx